The northern hemisphere is full of cities that come alive during the winter season. Here are five of the best winter holiday ideas

 1. Tromsø, Norway

-Set above the Arctic Circle, Tromsø is one of the best places in the world to see the Northern Lights.
-A sighting is never guaranteed, though, so it’s just as well that the city offers quite a few other outdoor experiences, all under the soft glow of a perpetual twilight.
-Dog sledding is a great way to see the surrounding countryside, spotting wildlife like reindeer and elk along the way; the indigenous Sami people offer reindeer sledding, which is more sedate but offers insight into their traditional way of life.
-Don’t miss the opportunity to go on a whale safari, which departs from Sommarøy Island, two hours from Tromsø; humpback, killer and sperm whales can be spotted.
-Indoor activities include the world’s northernmost aquarium, Polaria, and the world’s northernmost brewery, Mack.
+Located above the Arctic Circle, Tromsø is one of the best places in the world to see the Northern Lights.
+Though it is internationally famous as a viewing spot for the lights, sightings are not always guaranteed, so it’s just as well that the city offers quite a few other outdoor experiences, all under the soft glow of a perpetual twilight.
+Dogsledding is a great way to see the surrounding countryside, spotting wildlife like reindeer and elk along the way.
+The indigenous Sami people also offer reindeer sledding, which is more sedate but offers insights into their traditional way of life.
+Don’t miss the opportunity to go on a whale safari, which departs from Sommarøy Island, two hours from Tromsø; keep an eye out for humpback, killer and sperm whales.
+Indoor activities include the world’s northernmost aquarium, Polaria, and one of the world’s northernmost breweries, Mack.

-While heavy snow blankets Montreal in winter and it can get very cold, the city by no means goes into hibernation; instead, it becomes a veritable winter wonderland – and after Christmas, too, when some cheer is definitely needed.
-Igloofest is an electronic dance festival that takes place on Thursdays, Fridays and Saturdays from 18 January to 3 February next year – the dancefloor is outdoors, but you’ll soon warm up.
-Another top event is Montréal en Lumière, from 22 February – 4 March.
-It’s one of the largest winter festivals in the world and includes food, music and art, and culminates in Nuit Blanche, an all-night extravaganza with over 200 events, most of them free, connected by a free shuttle service.
+Heavy snow might blanket Montreal in the winter, but the frigid temperatures are nowhere near enough to send it into hibernation; instead, it becomes a veritable winter wonderland – and after Christmas, too, when some cheer is definitely needed.
+Igloofest is an electronic dance festival that takes place on Thursdays, Fridays and Saturdays from 17 January to 2 February next year – the dancefloor is outdoors, but you’ll soon warm up.
+Another top event is Montréal en Lumière, from 21 February – 3 March.
+It’s one of the largest winter festivals in the world and includes food, music and art, culminating in Nuit Blanche, an all-night extravaganza with over 200 events.
+It’s mostly free, and there’s even a free shuttle service to get you around.

-Ireland’s second city is often overlooked in favour of Dublin but has much to recommend it: along with gorgeous neoclassical architecture, there are world-class museums, galleries and churches, and a flourishing local food and craft brewery scene.
-True, in winter it’s rainy and cold, but temperatures don’t dip below 5C (40F) and there’s little chance of snow.
-Visit in November and catch Cork Film Festival.
-While it’s a showcase for Irish films, it’s not exclusively so; international features, documentaries and shorts are also screened.
+Ireland’s second city is often overlooked in favour of Dublin, but it certainly has the assets to be up there with the best: nestled among gorgeous neoclassical architecture are world-class museums, galleries and churches, as well as a flourishing local food and craft brewery scene.
+As winters go it’s also quite mild: temperatures don’t dip below 5°C (40°F), so you won’t need to count your layers before going out.
+Visit in November and catch Cork Film Festival: while it’s intended as a showcase for Irish films, they have been known to accommodate international features, documentaries and shorts in the past.
 In December, the city has plenty of festive events, from a Ferris wheel and food market on the Grand Parade to a Christmas concert at Cork Opera House.
-Foodies should take a tour of the best places in the city to eat with Fab Food Trails, which combines visits and tastings at the best places in the city.
+Foodies should take a tour of the best places in the city to eat with Fab Food Trails, which takes you through visits and tastings at the best places in the city.
 A whiskey and food trail is also available.